jadenmecham/drone-hive/Build Instuctions/BuildInstructions.md

 ## 3D Printed Parts
 ## Laser Cut Parts
 # Assembly
+The assembly of the drone is broken up into 3 parts.
+See them below.
 ## Bottom Half
+This portion of the assembly uses the following parts:
 ## Top Half
 ## Electronics and Wiring